zackmdavis/Less_Wrong_Drafts/and_all_the_shoggoths_merely_players.md

 **Doomimir**: Nonfatally testable?
 Not necessarily.
 [If you lend a con man $5, and he gives it back](https://twitter.com/ESYudkowsky/status/1747306873261604922), that doesn't mean that you can trust him with larger amounts of money, if he only gave back the $5 because he hoped you would trust him with more.

-**Simplicia**: Okay, I agree that deceptive alignment is potentially a real problem, but can we at least distinguish between misgeneralization and deceptive alignment?
+**Simplicia**: Okay, I agree that deceptive alignment is potentially a real problem at some point, but can we at least distinguish between misgeneralization and deceptive alignment?

 **Doomimir**: [_Mis_-generalization?](https://www.lesswrong.com/posts/dkjwSLfvKwpaQSuWo/misgeneralization-as-a-misnomer) The goals _you_ wanted [aren't a property of the training data itself](https://www.lesswrong.com/posts/PoDAyQMWEXBBBEJ5P/magical-categories).
 The danger comes from _correct_ generalization implying something you don't want.